 Talking With the Adversary

-SkyLight Paths Publishing published Why Can’t We Talk?
+Note: Skylight Paths published my book Why Can’t We Talk?
 Christian Wisdom on Dialogue as a Habit of the Heart in 2012.
-You can order it from Amazon, Barnes & Noble, or (in many cases) your local bookstore.
+What follows here is the book’s introduction.
+You can also read an overview if you prefer.

 “I think George W. Bush is a very good president.”